 - Pinch of pepper

-- Add the spices, salt, orange zest, orange juice and maple syrup and stir until combined.
+- Mix the butter with the spices, salt, orange zest, orange juice and stir until combined.

-- Place the chicken in a oven proof dish and place the 2 orange halves in the chicken cavity.
+- Place the chicken in a oven proof dish.
+Rub salt into the cavity and place the 1-2 orange halves + 2 bay leafs inside the chicken.

 - Gluten free